HTTP status codes: Full list and explanations

 428 Precondition Required

-This status code means the origin server requires a conditional request to ensure the client works with the correct copies.
+This status code means that the server needs a conditional request so that the client is using the correct version of the resource.

 429 Too Many Requests

-The 429 error indicates that the client has sent too many requests at a time.
-The server will explain the condition and provide a Retry-After header informing how long the user has to wait before making another request.
+The 429 error occurs when the client sends too many requests in a short time.
+The server may include a Retry-After header to tell the client how long to wait before trying again.

 431 Request Header Fields Too Large